Bit-Quill/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/using-plugins/UsingTheReadWriteSplittingPlugin.md

 final Properties properties = new Properties();
 properties.setProperty("connectionPluginFactories", ReadWriteSplittingPluginFactory.class.getName());
 ```
+// code is different//

 If you would like to load the read-write splitting plugin alongside the failover and enhanced failure monitoring plugins, the read-write splitting plugin must be the first plugin in the connection chain, otherwise failover exceptions will not be properly processed by the plugin:
+// this is how you configure it if using failover plugin. if configuring without fialover plugin you need to include the AuroraHostListConnectionPlugin. need to be before ReadWriteSpltting plugin
+Only if using Aurora

 ```
 final Properties properties = new Properties();